 Running the application with the empty list of options yields the usage message given above and an error message.

 More information on inputs¶

 The benchmark tool supports topologies with one or more inputs.
 If a topology is not data sensitive, you can skip the input parameter, and the inputs will be filled with random values.
 If a model has only image input(s), provide a folder with images or a path to an image as input.
 If a model has some specific input(s) (besides images), please prepare a binary file(s) that is filled with data of appropriate precision and provide a path to it as input.
 If a model has mixed input types, the input folder should contain all required files.
 Image inputs are filled with image files one by one.
 Binary inputs are filled with binary inputs one by one.

 This section provides step-by-step instructions on how to run the Benchmark Tool with the

-googlenet-v1 public model on CPU or GPU devices.
-The dog.bmp file is used as an input.
+asl-recognition Intel model on CPU or GPU devices.
+It uses random data as the input.

-The Internet access is required to execute the following steps successfully.
-If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.
+Internet access is required to execute the following steps successfully.
+If you have access to the Internet through a proxy server only, please make sure that it is configured in your OS environment.

-googlenet-v1model and a device to perform inference on.
-The following commands demonstrate running the Benchmark Tool in the asynchronous mode on CPU and GPU devices:
+Run the tool, specifying the location of the model .xml file, the device to perform inference on, and with a performance hint.
+The following commands demonstrate examples of how to run the Benchmark Tool in latency mode on CPU and throughput mode on GPU devices: